biometrixtech/plans/documentation/api_demo.md

 ## Overview
 FathomAI provides this limited implementation of its Mobility API to demonstrate the core functionality to potential customers.

-The API requests described in this document enable clients to generate targeted injury prevention and recovery __Activities__ for an athlete based on one or all of the following elements.
+The API requests described in this document enable clients to generate targeted injury prevention and recovery __Activities__ for an athlete based on one or both of the following elements.

 * __Symptoms__ - information about the athlete's muscular stress that may be in response to training, posture or other habitual movements
 * __Workout Sessions__ - information about an athlete's training volume, intensity, and movements